 Ms. Lyn led Jay to the campus cafe where Jango Skyy sat with Dan and Bob at a booth.
-Dan helped Jango cut a bagel to share.
+Dan helped Jango cut a bagel in half to share.
 Jay shook Ms. Lyn’s hand.
 “Thank you again, Ms. Lyn.
 Can I buy you coffee?”

 “Jay!”
 Jango raised his cane.
 “Is it time to collect my master Blue?”

 “Let them sit a while.
 No one would disturb their eternal meditation.”
 Jango bit his bagel half.
 Dan sipped milk and swiped through photos on his cell-phone.
 “Come, Jay.
 Dan is explaining Zephyrs.”